xetus-oss/freeipa-pwd-portal/server/README.md

 ###### Quick Start

-If run from the root project directory, the below command will use server/config as a mount point and use `server/config/application.yml` as the configuration file:
+If run from the root project directory, the below command will:

+* use server/config as a mount point;
+* use `server/config/application.yml` as the configuration file; and
+* enable JVM-level debug logging for Kerberos and SPNEGO.

+Make sure to replace "YOUR_HOST_IP" with any IP assigned to your host system accessible by the Docker container and at which your local FreeIPA instance is accessible:

 ```
 docker run --name portal-server -d \
-           -h freeipa-pwd-portal.example.com \
+           -h pw-portal.local.xetus.com \
-           -p 443:443 \
+           -p 6443:443 \
-           -v $PWD/server/config/:/freeipa-pwd-portal/config \
+           -v $PWD/config/:/freeipa-pwd-portal/config \
-           xetusoss/freeipa-pwd-portal
+           --add-host "freeipa:YOUR_HOST_IP" \
+           xetusoss/freeipa-pwd-portal-server --debug
 ```

+> Note: the `--add-host` line is only used here to resolve the development
+> FreeIPA instance configured in the project's root `docker-compose.yml` file.
+>
+> The `debug` flag enables JVM-level Kerberos and SPNEGO debugging.
+>
+> Both can be omitted for non-development use.

 To see the configurable options, run:

 ```
-docker run --rm xetusoss/freeipa-pwd-portal --help
+docker run --rm xetusoss/freeipa-pwd-portal-server --help
 ```

 ###### Building